-In addition to creating and using presets, you can copy and paste Edit module settings from one file to another, or alternatively, synchronize the edits on one photo to a group of photos.
+In addition to creating and using presets, you can copy and paste the Develop and Effects settings from one file to another, or alternatively, synchronize the edits on one photo to a group of photos.
 These operations can all be performed in any of the editing modules, as well as in Browse, adding to ON1 Photo RAW 2019's extreme flexibility.
-(See "Copying settings and synchronizing edits" on page 49 for details on how to copy edits between photos.)